-With respect to inspection of nonsecure juvenile facilities that hold nonoffenders (WIC 300), the California Department of Social Services periodically visits each of these facilities to ensure that they remain nonsecure.
+With respect to inspection of nonsecure juvenile facilities that hold nonoffenders (WIC § 300), the California Department of Social Services periodically visits each of these facilities to ensure that they remain nonsecure.

 The BSCC continues to target agencies with higher levels of DSO violations.
-Several agencies receive regular visits to verify DSO data.
 The self-reporting forms that agencies use to capture DSO data have been streamlined and enhanced for ease of use in past years.